Mears Connect Driven by Sunshine offers transportation for a fee between the Orlando International Airport and the Walt Disney World Resort.

 Disney’s Magical Express Service, free airport transportation service ended for Walt Disney World Resort at the end of 2021.

-A couple of services have stepped in to fill the gap left by the Magical Express, the Sunshine Flyer (which offers military discounts for trips to Shades of Green) and Mears Connect.
+A couple of services stepped in to fill the gap left by the Magical Express, the old Sunshine Flyer and Mears Connect.

 Early in 2021 Disney World announced that they would stop providing free transportation to their resorts as of 2022.
 Shortly there after Mears announced that they would continue to provide the exact same service that they had for so many years for a fee (without the Disney branding).